heatseeknyc/data-science/doc/Data Analysis.md

 - [R manuals](https://cran.r-project.org/manuals.html) document and assist with installation and syntax.

+- [R Programming](https://www.coursera.org/course/rprog) is a useful and incredibly informative class offered by Coursera online.
+Highly recommended for beginners.

 - [R Studio Cheatsheets](https://www.rstudio.com/resources/cheatsheets/) are helpful when using the R Studio application while developing R code.

 <a name="resources"/>
 ###Other Useful Resources